-The claims administrator will provide you with notice of its decision on the second level of appeal within the time period set forth in section 7.15.9, Chart of Time Limits for Plan Claims.
-If the claim is denied on the second level of appeal, the claims administrator will provide notice to you containing the information set forth in section 7.15.5, Decision on First Level of Appeal of Plan Claim Denial.
-The decision on the second level of appeal will be final, conclusive and binding on all persons.
+The claims administrator will provide you with notice of its decision on the second level of appeal within the time period set forth in section 7.14.10, Chart of Time Limits for Claims.
+If the claim is denied on the second level of appeal, the claims administrator will provide notice to you containing the information set forth in section 7.14.5, Decision on First Level of Appeal of Claim Denial.
+The decision on the second level of appeal will be a final denial that is final, conclusive and binding on all persons.